riddhima109/Customer-Churn-Prediction-Model/Docs/Datasheet for Telco-Customer-Churn.md

      - Approximately 7,043 customer records.

    * **Is there any missing data?**
-     -No
+     - No

    * **Does the dataset contain confidential data?**
-     -The dataset is anonymized, with no direct personal identifiers, but includes sensitive information related to customer demographics and services.
+     - The dataset is anonymized, with no direct personal identifiers, but includes sensitive information related to customer demographics and services.

 ## Collection Process